The Mike Kilpatric ALS Van Transportation Program

 To qualify, a person must:

-- Have a diagnosis of ALS and live within the Chapter’s service area
+- Have a diagnosis of ALS and live within a 60 mile radius of the Chapter

 - Use a power wheelchair and have no alternative accessible transportation